pimarinov/bitcoin-tracker/README.md

 The shown on the page chart come loaded directly by the controller, then uses JavaScript `setInterval` function to update the chart content on every 2500ms.

 The data feeding API, adds restriction of maximum 30 calls per minute.
 The site was build to pull data from it on every 2.5 seconds, which ensures the Api call will not become restricted.
+The site snapshots interval can be controlled by the dedicated var (`SNAPSHOT_TAKE_INTERVAL_SECONDS=2.5`) from the `.env` file.

 The built in Laravel native scheduler (`artisan schedule:run`) has restriction of call per minute, so here was used the [spatie/laravel-short-schedule](https://github.com/spatie/laravel-short-schedule) package which allows the data feeding command (`get:snapshot-from-bitfinex-pubticker`) to be called on the needed interval of 2.5sec.